Cape Melville National Park

 Cape Melville granite boulders. ©cape-york-australia.com

-On your way back, about half way to Wakooka, is the turnoff to Ninian Bay.
-The track is narrow and at times almost overgrown by vegetation.
+On the way to and from Cape Melville, about half way to Wakooka, is the turnoff to Ninian Bay.
+The track is narrow and at times almost overgrown.

 Road to Ninian Bay. ©cape-york-australia.com

-Once at the bay, there is a beautiful beach and shady camping can be found under trees.
-In the northern end of the beach is a rocky headland where you can climb to the top of the hill for views over the bay; and in the southern end is is a river mouth with mangroves - which, as you'd know, means good fishing and mud crabs but also crocodiles.
+Once at the bay, there is a beautiful beach.
+In the northern end of the beach is a rocky headland where you can climb to the top of the hill for views over the bay.

 Ninian Bay. ©cape-york-australia.com